BDE 4.14.0 Production release

 This section illustrates intended use of this component.

-Suppose we want to have a function that, passed a variable length argument list of const char * strings terminated by NULL, concatenates the strings, separated by spaces, into a buffer.
+Suppose we want to have a function that, passed a variable length argument list of const char *

-First, we declare and define the function, annotated with BSLA_NULL_TERMINATED:
+First, we declare and define the function, annotated with BSLA_NULL_TERMINATED

-Then, in main, we call catStrings correctly:
+, we call catStrings

 which compiles without a warning and produces the output:

-Now, we call catStrings" again and forget to add the terminating 'NULL:
+Now, we call catStrings" again and forget to add the terminating</tt>NULL':

 catStrings(buf, "Now", "you", "don't.");

-printf("%s\n", buf);
+", buf);

 Finally, we get the compiler warning: